 Sometimes problems in living occur when these patterns no longer work: people can get reactions from others for which they do not understand and often experience emotional states that interfere with day-to-day living.
 Together our job is to:

-James P. McCullough’s Cognitive Behavioral Analysis Systems Psychotherapy (CBASP), is a cognitive-behavioral approach that helps patients learn to interpret problematic interpersonal events or situations.
-Typically the ones that cause us the most emotional difficulty.
+James P. McCullough’s Cognitive Behavioral Analysis Systems Psychotherapy (CBASP) Book 1, Book 2, Book 3, Book 4, Book 5, is a cognitive-behavioral approach that helps patients learn to interpret problematic interpersonal events or situations, typically the ones that cause us the most emotional difficulty.
 The approach helps patients interpret these situations in ways that are accurate and relevant to achieving realistic and obtainable outcomes that they desire.
-Therefore coming to identify moment-to-moment, especially in relationships with significant others.

 Used concurrently, both models can provide a unique synergy that help us address what I call The Prime Directive.

 I focus on helping patients answer the following question:

 that I am having these sets of problems